Achievement highlights in 2022

-We continued our sustainability journey in 2021.
-We implemented our ambitious long-term strategy, we continued our efforts to reduce the footprints and potential impacts for our consumers/customers, our products and our people, while at the same time following up on our short-term targets for 2022/2025.
+We continued our sustainability journey with efforts to reduce our footprints and potential impacts for our consumers and customers, our products and our people while at the same time following up on our short-term targets for 2022/2025.
+Our 2022 targets were met on no/low, recycled content of packaging materials and decarbonization.

 Royal Unibrew wants to provide choice for the consumers, but we are aware of the global challenges formulated by WHO regarding obesity as well as potential alcohol abuse.
 We take our responsibility very seriously, in our product labelling, in our marketing of products and not the least when we develop new products.
 We want to offer products with great taste for every occasion, including a balanced launch of regular, no and low products in different categories.We have codified our marketing policies for promotion, advertising, and sponsorships, which are aligned with legal requirements and guidelines by the international trade associations.Between 2017 and 2021, the volume growth for no and low products significantly out-performed regular products for both soft drinks, beer, cider and RTD.
 For our CSD, water and energy portfolio, this is also reflected in a 8% general reduction in calory content per 100 ml across our markets during the same period.